cckmwong-data/credit_scoring/README.md

 ---

+## Technical Notes

+> **Note:**
+> *This [Streamlit application](https://creditscoringprediction2.streamlit.app/) is hosted on the free Tier of Streamlit Community Cloud.
+If the app has been idle for more than 12 hours, it may take some time to reactivate.
+In such cases, please click the button saying “Yes, get this app back up!” to relaunch the application.
+Thank you for your patience.*

 ## Problem Statement

 Financial institutions assess borrower creditworthiness to minimize default risk, but manual or rule-based approaches can be inconsistent and suboptimal.
 This project aims to build an interpretable, data-driven model that predicts whether a borrower will default on a loan and to operationalize that model in a way that supports consistent, transparent loan approval decisions.